-At Early Coronavirus Meeting ‘Distracted’ Donald Trump Vented Anger About Vaping Ban Instead, Report Says
+At Early Coronavirus Meeting, Donald Trump Vented Anger About Vaping Ban Instead, Report Says

-At one of his administration’s initial meetings to deal with the coronavirus outbreak in January, Donald Trump appeared distracted and unfocused, and rather than discuss the viral threat, vented his anger over how his newly announced ban on e-cigarettes was being implemented.
+At one of his administration’s initial meetings to deal with the coronavirus outbreak in January, Donald Trump appeared distracted and unfocused.
+Rather than discuss the viral threat, he vented his anger over how his newly announced ban on e-cigarettes was being implemented.
 That description of the meeting appeared in a Washington Post report on Sunday, which also revealed that Trump appeared “uninterested” in the coronavirus as long as most reported cases remained outside the United States.

 The administration has been criticized for the slowness of its response to the outbreak, with the leading scientific journal Science describing the initial efforts to test for the virus in the U.S. as “badly bungled.”

-According to to the Post report, Trump as well as many of his top aides were “initially skeptical of just how serious the coronavirus threat was.”
+According to the Post report, Trump — as well as many of his top aides — were “initially skeptical of just how serious the coronavirus threat was.”
 About a month after the meeting in which he interrupted discussion of the virus to talk about the vaping ban, Trump finally began to make public statements — only to falsely describe the coronavirus outbreak as “very much under control” in the U.S.

-Trump himself became a “font of misinformation and confusion” about coronavirus, according to Post reporters Ashley Parker, Yasmeen Abutaleb and Lena H. Sun, which further impeded the administration’s response to the potential epidemic.
+Trump himself became a “font of misinformation and confusion” about the coronavirus, according to Post reporters Ashley Parker, Yasmeen Abutaleb and Lena H. Sun.
+This in turn further impeded the administration’s response to the potential epidemic.

-Late on Sunday morning, a new case reported near Memphis, Tennessee, brought the number of confirmed cases inside the U.S. to 471, according to a CNN report.
+Late on Sunday morning, a new case reported near Memphis, Tennessee brought the number of confirmed cases inside the U.S. to 471, according to a CNN report.
 The state of New York also confirmed 17 new coronavirus cases, bringing the total number in that state alone to 105.
 Of those, 12 cases have been identified in New York City, the country’s most heavily populated metropolis.

 The Post report enumerates a series of “preventable missteps and blunders” in the administration’s coronavirus response, including testimony to Congress on February 13 in which Health and Human Services Secretary Alex Azar declared that the Centers for Disease Control was beginning work with five major cities to test for the virus.